Norm-trace and Kloosterman sums in finite semi-simple algebras: Proof of Theorem

 This is not a square root estimate.
 It is better than the estimate (\ref{es1}) if $q < n^2 r^{2n-2}$, but worse than the estimate (\ref{es1}) if $q > n^2 r^{2n-2}$.
 Roughly speaking, for large $q$, the estimate (\ref{es1}) gives an extra $\sqrt{q}$ saving over the Weil bound (\ref{es5}).
 Remarkably, for large $q$ and most $f$, the following even stronger estimate is obtained in Rojas-Leon \cite[Example 7.22]{RL12}:

 where $f(t)$ is assumed not to be of the form $g(t^e)$ for $e>1$ and $g(t) \in \F_q[t]$.
-The constant $C_{r, n}$ \cite[Remark 7.23]{RL12} is given by
+The constant $C_{r, n}$ \cite[Remark 7.23]{RL12}\cite[Remark 8]{RL13b} is given by

-where $s$ can be taken to be $n/r$, assuming Katz's conjecture \cite[Conjecture 7.6]{K0} about the Swan polygon of convolution.
 The constant $C_{r, n}$ is significantly smaller than the constant $ n r^{n-1}$ for $r>1$.
 The theory developed in Rojas-Leon \cite{RL12} is applicable to the general commutative case when $B$ is a finite \'etale algebra over $\F_q$.
 It would be interesting to work out such improvements for general finite \'etale algebra $B$ over $\F_q$, or even explore the non-commutative case when $B$ is a finite semi-simple algebra over $\F_q$. \end{remark}